-Built in 1901 as the first hotel in Waikiki, the plantation-style Moana Surfider is listed in the National Register of Historic Places and known as the First Lady of Waikiki.
-The Moana has kept its historic charm through the years, while undergoing renovation, expansion and restoration projects to maintain its reputation as a world-class, luxury destination.
+Built in 1901 as the first hotel in Waikiki, the plantation-style Moana Surfider Oahu is listed in the National Register of Historic Places and known as the First Lady of Waikiki.
+The Moana Surfrider has kept its historic charm through the years, while undergoing renovation, expansion and restoration projects to maintain its reputation as a world-class, luxury destination.

 Diamond Ocean Front Room

 We booked a Diamond Ocean Front room, which is that same type of room we stayed in last time.
-The Diamond rooms have been renovated in recent years (while I’ve read reviews that the Banyan rooms are rather dated), have the very comfortable Westin Heavenly beds and gorgeous panoramic views of Waikiki beach and even, from some rooms on the upper levels, Diamond Head.
+The Diamond rooms have been renovated in recent years (while I’ve read reviews that the Banyan rooms are rather dated), have the very comfortable Westin Heavenly beds and gorgeous panoramic views of Waikiki Beach and even, from some rooms on the upper levels, Diamond Head.

 Each room has an LCD TV, complimentary Royal Kona coffee and select Tazo teas, a refrigerator and a granite bathroom with shower.